Published on May 7, 2020. Last Updated on May 1, 2023.

 Alright, that’s enough playing around…

-Let’s make some stuff.
+Let’s make some stuff for real.
 Come back to Objects > Components > Cards, then click ‘Custom Deck’:

 This screen will appear: